-Ting Hua, Chandan K Reddy, Lei Zhang, Lijing Wang, Liang Zhao, Chang Tien Lu, Naren Ramakrishnan

-Virginia Tech, Department of Computer Science George Mason University, Department of Information Science and Technology tingh88@vt.edu
+Ting Hua1, Chandan K Reddy1, Lei Zhang1, Lijing Wang1, Liang Zhao2, Chang-Tien Lu1, Naren Ramakrishnan1 1 Virginia Tech, 2 George Mason University tingh88@vt.edu

 Abstract

 In this modern era, infectious diseases, such as H1N1, SARS, and Ebola, are spreading much faster than any time in history.
 Efficient approaches are therefore desired to monitor and track the diffusion of these deadly epidemics.
 Traditional computational epidemiology models are able to capture the disease spreading trends through contact network, however, one unable to provide timely updates via real-world data.
 In contrast, techniques focusing on emerging social media platforms can collect and monitor real-time disease data, but do not provide an understanding of the underlying dynamics of ailment propagation.
 To achieve efficient and accurate real-time disease prediction, the framework proposed in this paper combines the strength of social media mining and computational epidemiology.
 Specifically, individual health status is first learned from user's online posts through Bayesian inference, disease parameters are then extracted for the computational models at population-level, and the outputs of computational epidemiology model are inversely fed into social media data based models for further performance improvement.
 In various experiments, our proposed model outperforms current disease forecasting approaches with better accuracy and more stability.